 - Change the habitat of known spider harborages.
 If you’ve seen a spider there once, you’ll see one there again unless you make that spot uninhabitable to spiders.
 Add light, remove whatever was making them feel safe, and plug any holes/cracks that they may have been hiding in.

 - Kill spiders with pesticides.
 There are numerous pesticides (both chemical and natural) available that work great for killing spiders.
-See individual articles (linked to from the first sentence of each paragraph in the middle section of this page) for advice on what pesticides to use and how best to use them.
+See individual articles (linked to from the drop down menu towards the top of this page) for advice on what pesticides to use and how best to use them.

 Get Rid of Spiders Naturally